Macronutrients 3 of 3: Fat

 Yes.
-Fat soluble vitamins require fat in order to be utilized by the body.
+Fat-soluble vitamins require fat to be utilized by the body.
 There are essential fatty acids your body needs that it cannot produce on its own.
 Omega-3 and omega-6 are considered essential fatty acids.

 What types of fats are there?